Britain's FTSE hits one-month low as miners, Babcock slide

 "The agenda is quite badly dented now – (Trump has) got a lot of consensus building to do," Ken Odeluga, market analyst at City Index, said.

-The FTSE's mainly foreign-earning stocks were also hit by a stronger pound which jumped almost 1 percent to an eight-week high against the dollar, gaining with other major currencies after the policy flop.
+British miners were among the biggest fallers among the large caps, with Glencore, BHP Billiton and Antofagasta all dropping between 2 percent to 2.6 percent as the price of copper slipped for a second day.

-British miners were among the biggest large cap fallers, with Glencore, Anglo American and Antofagasta all dropping between 3.9 to 4.7 percent as the price of copper slipped for a second day.
+Among the dozen or so risers, precious metals miners were among the top gainers, with Polymetal International, Randgold Resources and Fresnillo all up between 1.8 percent to 2 percent, benefiting from a rise in gold prices as investors bought safe-haven assets.

-Among the handful of risers, Astrazeneca was up 0.9 percent after it won approval for its lung cancer pill Tagrisso in China, a key market.
+Shares in International Consolidated Airlines were the biggest fallers, however, down more than 4 percent after Bank of America Merrill Lynch cut its rating on the stock to "underperform" from "buy".

-Berenberg's downgrade on Lloyds to "sell" from "hold" sent the shares 1.6 percent lower, with analysts saying the bank is riskier than perceived and that risks from cyclical loan losses are highly skewed.
+Likewise Berenberg's downgrade on Lloyds to "sell" from "hold" sent the shares 2.2 percent lower, with analysts saying the bank is riskier than perceived and that risks from cyclical loan losses are highly skewed.

 MUMBAI, May 26 Rakesh Sarna, the managing director and chief executive of Indian Hotels Company Ltd , part of the Tata Group, resigned from the company on Friday.